Numecent/Automated-Packaging/README.md

 `-working_folder ‘path\to\working\folder\’`
 Using this parameter will override value stored in ProjectSettings.WorkingFolder

+`-appset_name ‘custom appset name without extension’` Using this parameter will override value stored in OutputSettings.OutputFileNameNoExt and will save the stp file with the provided name

 `-debug_mode ‘true’`
 Using this parameter includes more detailed output from the console, prevents generated files from being deleted upon packaging completion, and prevents dat files from being reverted to their pre-capture states.